aws-samples/patient-matching-of-clinical-trials-using-generative-ai/README.md

 This is a demo of how to leverage Generative AI to perform cohort identification by matching patients to clinical trials.

 Clinical Trials Gen AI workshop Part 1.ipynb contains a Jupyter notebook file that walks through step-by-step how to use Amazon Bedrock and Large Language Models (LLM) to solve a real-world problem described in the User persona below.
 Clinical Trials Gen AI workshop Part 2.ipynb is a continuation of Part 1, where we will move the use-case closer to production by focusing on evaluation logic, chaining LLMs and cost analysis.
+Clinical Trials Gen AI Part 3.ipynb located inside the Part 3 folder is a continuation of Part 1 where we leverage batch inferencing to perform clinical trial patient matching at scale in conjuction with an EHR system.

 ### User persona